run-x/opta-docs/content/en/tutorials/debugging.md

 ### View logs

 ```
-opta logs
+opta logs -c hello.yaml
 ```

-This will show you logs from all your app instances.
+This will show you logs from all the running container for this service.

 ### SSH into an instance

 ```
-opta shell
+opta shell -c hello.yaml
 ```

-This will open up a shell into one of your app instances.
+This will open up a shell into one of the running container.

 ### Kubectl